bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/procfile_py.md

 ```

-You could also run these one-off commands as part of the web process:
+As an alternative to a release command, you could could run these one-off commands as part of the web process:

 ```
 web: ./release-tasks.sh && gunicorn app:server --workers 4